kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 - That the router and tag reader have power
 - That the laptop is connected to one of the external ethernet ports on the flightcase
+- That the power LED on the tag reader is GREEN
-- That the status LED on the tag reader is whatever colour the status LED goes when it has finished booting up
+- That the status LED on the tag reader is GREEN (when ready and idle), or flashing ORANGE (when the reader is operating)
+- That the power LED on the router is solid GREEN (flashes during bootup)
-- That the blinkenlight on the router labelled "RFID" is lit up (flashing to show activity is good)
+- That the Ethernet LED on the router labelled "RFID" is lit up (flashing to show activity is good)
-- That the blinkenlights on the tag reader's Ethernet port are also lit
+- That the LEDs on the tag reader's Ethernet port are also lit
-- That the blinkenlight on the router corresponding to the port the laptop is connected to is lit (flashing to show activity is good)
+- That the Ethernet LED on the router corresponding to the RJ45 port the laptop is connected to is lit (flashing to show activity is good)
 - Can you ping the tag reader?
 Type `ping 192.168.1.250` in a command prompt window on the laptop and see if it gets a response
 - Can you access the tag reader's web interface on [http://192.168.1.250/](http://192.168.1.250/cgi-bin/index.cgi) from the laptop?
-- Can you ping the router?  type `ping 192.168.1.254` in a command prompt window on the laptop and see if it gets a response
+- If you can't ping the tag reader, can you ping the router?
+Type `ping 192.168.1.254` in a command prompt window on the laptop and see if it gets a response
 - Can you access the router's web interface on [http://192.168.1.254/](http://192.168.1.254/) from the laptop?
-- Is there some sort of Windows problem preventing the Ethernet port from working.
+- If you can't ping the router either, is there some sort of Windows problem preventing the Ethernet port from working.
 Check the output of `ipconfig /all`, the section pertaining to the wired Ethernet port should look like:
 >Ethernet adapter Ethernet:
 Connection-specific DNS Suffix  . :
 Description . . . . . . . . . . . : Realtek PCIe GbE Family Controller